Take the sentence: I slid my long slender legs out from under the covers.

 That makes it kind of difficult for a writer to tell you what their character looks like.
 There are ways though.

 It's easier for a girl, because a girl is more likely to be more critical of her appearance.
 You just have to decide if such personal criticizing is fitting with your character's personality.
-I can tell you from personal experience that a rancher's caught probably isn't likely to care what she looks like much, not unless her mother is successful in girlifying her.
+I can tell you from personal experience that a rancher's daughter probably isn't likely to care what she looks like much, not unless her mother is successful in girlifying her.
 My mother was far more successful with my older sister than she was with me.

 There are men like this too, those who are incredibly self-conscious about about their appearance and those who are just lucky.
 My husband falls into the latter.
 I still don't look at clothes as anything more than a covering for modesty or warmth.